willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 ???

-This is a variant of the “hockey stick” (often longer time series).
+This is a variant of the “hockey stick” (often longer time series of air or surface temperature).

 ---